intelowlproject/IntelOwl/docs/source/Installation.md

 ### Crontab configuration (recommended for advanced deployments)
 We added few Crontab configurations that could be installed in the host machine at system level to solve some possible edge-case issues:
 * Memory leaks: Once a week it is suggested to do a full restart of the application to clean-up the memory used by the application.
 Practical experience suggest us to do that to solve some recurrent memory issues in Celery.
-This cron (`application_restart`) assumes that you have executed IntelOwl with the parameters `-all_analyzers`.
+This cron (`application_restart`) assumes that you have executed IntelOwl with the parameters `--all_analyzers`.
 If you didn't, feel free to change the cron as you wish.

 This configuration is optional but strongly recommended for people who want to have a production grade deployment.
 To install it you need to run the following script in each deployed server:
 ```commandline